what kinds of issues do i

 work with?

-Before we get into that, the first thing I’d love for you to know about me is that I believe humans possess the innate drive to heal.
-I know this is true of you because you’re here, reading this, seeking support.
-I want you to know this because it’s what gives me hope & confidence in your ability to make a change.
+Before we get into that, the first thing I’d love for you to know is that I believe we all possess an innate drive to heal.
+You being here, reading this, seeking support is one way I know this is true.
+I have hope and confidence that things can be different for you.

 Below are many of the areas I most enjoy